jndiogo/sibila/docs/what.md

 ---

-LLM models answer your questions in the best way their training allows, but they always answer back in plain text (tokens).
+LLM models answer your questions in the best way their training allows, but they always answer back in plain text (or tokens).

 With Sibila, you can extract structured data from LLM models.
 Not whatever the model chose to output (even if you asked it to answer in a certain format), but the exact fields and types that you need.